paulzer01/another-basic-twitter-clone/README.md

 # Deploying a PERN app to AWS

 ## 1. Setting up VPC and Subnets
 1.1.
-Set up a new VPC with a meaningful name and a CIDR block.
+Set up a new VPC

+* Choose a meaningful name
+* Give a CIDR block e.g. 10.11.0.0/16
+* Choose 'No IPv6 CIDR block'
+* Set tenancy to 'Default'

-For example, we can use the CIDR block 10.11.0.0/16 where the first 2 octets (10.11) are the network prefix and the last 2 octets (0.0) are unsued and can be used to create private host addresses that can be assigned to different resources within the VPC.
+In our example, the CIDR block 10.11.0.0/16 where the first 2 octets (10.11) are the network prefix and the last 2 octets (0.0) are unsued and can be used to create private host addresses that can be assigned to different resources within the VPC.
 The /16 indicates that 2 octets or 16 bits are available to create private IP addresses.

-* Choose 'No IPv6 CIDR block', and 'Default' for Tenancy.

 1.2.
 Set up three new subnets.
 The first subnet will be public and does not need a preference for its Availability Zone.